trvrb/antigen/README.md

 	jar cfe antigen.jar Antigen *.class cern/ org/

-Then to run from this jar:
+Then to run from this jar, allowing enough memory for the large simulation:

-	java -jar antigen.jar -Xmx1G Antigen
+	java -jar antigen.jar -Xmx16G -XX:-UseGCOverheadLimit Antigen

 This requires Java 1.7 to compile and run.